wschaef/architecture-kata-2023/architecture.md

 **Interface(s)**

-User Settings domain provide one interface which user by Channels domain - CRUD operations on settings and by Integration domain - reading configuration for mailboxes, filters and whitelists.
+User Settings domain provide one interface which user by
+* Channels domain - CRUD operations on settings
+* Integration domain - reading configuration for mailboxes, filters and whitelists.

 **This domain covers following Use Cases**
 * UC09 Define filter and whitelist for email